AnalyticsAutomationAi PersonalizationPayments

 For UK retailers

-If you're working in technology at a major UK retailer that runs SAP, the relevant question right now is probably not "should we build AI agents on this platform?"
-The direction of travel is clear enough that that's almost settled.
+If you're working in technology at a major UK retailer that runs SAP, the relevant question right now is probably not "should we build AI agents on this platform (or emerging simlar platforms)?"
+The direction of travel is clear enough that that's practically settled.
 The more useful question is whether your internal governance thinking has caught up with what you'd actually be deploying.

 The collaboration with NVIDIA addresses the technical governance layer.
 OpenShell constrains what an agent can execute.
 Joule Studio constrains what it's authorised to do.
-The organisational questions (who authorises what, what decisions require human sign-off, what the audit trail looks like for an AI-generated purchase order) are still internal work.
+The organisational questions are still internal work: who in finance can countersign a PO above £50k, what the audit trail looks like when the buyer is an agent rather than a person, which conversations a category manager needs to be looped into and which ones the agent can close on its own.
 Neither technology replaces the judgement calls about where the lines sit.
+Those land on a CIO's desk, not in a configuration file.

-It's worth being honest that this is still early.
+It's worth being honest and re-iterating that this is still very early.
 No named UK retailer has publicly announced a deployment on this specific infrastructure.
-The collaboration was announced on 10 May 2026 and full availability is still being phased through the year.
+The collaboration was announced early May 2026 and full availability is still being phased through the year.
 The Argentina airports case is the closest we have to evidence of the deployment shape, in a different sector and a different country.
 Extrapolating from it to an autonomous replenishment agent for a major UK grocer is a reasonable inference, not a proven roadmap.

 But the last two years of enterprise AI investment have built substantial demand-side capability in UK retail: forecasting models, personalisation engines, search.
 What's been slower is the procurement-side integration.
 The tariff disruptions of 2025-26 made that gap visible.
 The SAP agent tooling is a direct answer to that half of the problem.
 The payments infrastructure layer received similar treatment in 2025, with consumer-side trust still catching up.
 What's emerging is a full agentic commerce stack, being built from multiple directions simultaneously.